JasonEverling/sonis-rest_api/README.md

 #### Installation
 Copy everything in the src/ folder to your Sonis directory.
 It will ask about folder merge because we are adding content to the Sonis /common folder.

-Create a new Sonis API security user, the username NEEDS to start with api of course, for example, apiuser2.
+Login to the webinterface of Sonis, then create a new Sonis API security user.

 #### Usage
 Works with builtin Sonis components!

 Create JSON payload,

-#### Required:
+##### Required:
+Header: X-SONIS-USER: your api username
-Header: X-SONIS-AUTHN: your api users token
+Header: X-SONIS-PWD: your api password
 Data/JSON:
 - object: the components name
 - method: the method being called